HenrikJoreteg/human-javascript/ch13 - caveats.md

 So the question is why?

-In javascript "this" isn't magic.
+In JavaScript "this" isn't magic.
 It's just an object.
 It's whatever you tell it to be when you're calling the function.
 It's simply the context object for that function execution.

 So in the case of the second example where we just do `myFunc();` we're not giving it anything to use as a context, so it uses the global object "window" because a function body will always have a "this" inside that represents the context of execution.